 The initial phase of the grantmaking process is the proposal evaluation phase.
 We invite our stakeholders, grantees, donors, and members of the broader community to volunteer to serve as proposal readers.
 Each volunteer will receive training in our grantmaking program, our thematic focus of racial justice and equity, and the proposal evaluation process; and will be asked to read and evaluate approximately three proposals.
 These evaluations may be done at home or online, permitting participation by a wide-range of people.

 - Who can be a proposal reader?
 Anyone!
 No experience necessary.
 All proposal readers will receive training and guidance about the proposal evaluation process, the evaluation criteria, and the online system.

 - What level of time commitment is required?
 Each proposal will require approximately one to two hours to read, assess, and score.
 Proposal readers will be asked to review approximately three proposals.

 - What if I am a board member, staff member, or otherwise affiliated with an applicant organization?
 That’s okay!
 We are deeply committed to engaging the broadest range of voices in our decision-making process and this means we actively seek to includes individuals directly engaged in racial justice and equity work.
 We have designed our process to permit us to identify and mitigate potential conflicts of interest in this process and will make every effort to structure each individual’s participation in such a way that avoids any real or perceived conflicts of interest.

-How will the Grantmaking Committee operate?
-All grantmaking committee members must first participate in this process as proposal readers.
-After the reading period the full grantmaking committee will convene over the course of three-days for a workshop retreat in October 2017 that combines opportunities for shared learning about issues of racial justice and racial equity as well as a participatory deliberative and decision-making process about our grants.
+How will the Grantmaking Advisory Committee operate?
+All Grantmaking Advisory Committee members must first participate in this process as Proposal Readers.
+After the reading period the full Grantmaking Advisory Committee will convene for a workshop retreat in the fall of 2019 that combines opportunities for shared learning about issues of racial justice and racial equity as well as a participatory deliberative and decision-making process about our grants.